matthew-brett/transforms3d/README.rst

 some of the algorithms using `sympy <http://www.sympy.org>`_ in ``transforms3d/derivations``.
 We would be very pleased if y'all would like to add your own algorithms and derivations - please get a copy of the code from https://github.com/matthew-brett/transforms3d and get on down, algorithmically.
-Feel free to use the github issue tracker and pull request system to ask for advice and support.
+Feel free to use the Github issue tracker and pull request system to ask for advice and support.

 *************
 Documentation